HyperCodec/dctype/README.md

 While I have not seen this flag any sort of ratelimit/ban, be aware that it is a possibility.
 Use at your own risk.

 ### How to install
 To install this tool, first ensure that you have the latest Rust/Cargo installed.
 Then download this repo to a folder, open commandline in that folder, and run `cargo install --path .`.
 Restart/refresh the terminal before you begin using the tool.

+Alternatively, you can run `cargo build --release` in the folder, then navigate to `target/release` and use that compiled executable if you don't want to entirely install this tool.

 ### How to use
 The command syntax is `dctype --channel-list "somefile.txt" --token "discordacountttoken"`